neuro-inc/neuro-flow/reference/workflow-syntax/expression-syntax.md

 # Expression syntax

-`neuro-flow` allows writing custom expressions in YAML configuration files.
+`apolo-flow` allows writing custom expressions in YAML configuration files.

 ## About contexts and expressions

 You can use expressions to programmatically set variables in workflow files and access contexts.
 An expression can be any combination of literal values, references to a context, or functions.
 You can combine literals, context references, and functions with the help of operators.

-You need to use specific syntax to tell Neuro Flow to evaluate an expression rather than to treat it as a string.
+You need to use specific syntax to tell Apolo Flow to evaluate an expression rather than to treat it as a string.

 ```
 ${{ <expression> }}